cakebatterandsprinkles/portfolio-gatsby/src/posts/38-map_set.md

 summary: "In this article, I briefly explain Map and Set data structures in JavaScript."
 ---

-Before ES6 (ECMAScript 2015), there were only two built-in data structures in the JavaScript world that were used predominantly, and these two are known as Arrays and Objects.
-Arrays are data structures that keep the data as indexed lists.
-Objects keep the data as key-value pairs.
+Before ES6 (ECMAScript 2015), there were only two built-in data structures in the JavaScript world that were used predominantly, and these two are known as Arrays and Objects. **Arrays** are data structures that keep the data as indexed lists. **Objects** keep the data as key-value pairs.

-Two new kinds of iterable data structures were introduced with ES6, which are Maps and Sets.
+Two new kinds of iterable data structures were introduced with ES6, which are **Maps** and **Sets**.

 Choosing the right data structure to store your data will help you manipulate it easier, which in turn will make your life easier.
 This article is about introducing the new data structures by describing the methods available to them and comparing them to the other ones that we already know and love.
 You can use the Chrome Developer Console to follow up with examples.

 ### Map:

-A Map is an ordered collection that maps key-value pairs.
-From the very outside, it looks like an Array as data inside it are indexed, but the data is kept as key-value pairs, which resembles an Object.
+A [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) is an ordered collection that maps key-value pairs.
+From the outside it looks like an Array (as data inside it are indexed), but the data is kept as key-value pairs, which resembles an Object.
 In a Map, the keys can be of any data type, whereas in an object they have to be of String type.

 So if you want to match anything other than strings to any kind of data, you can use a Map.